 Panama is kind of like the middle child of Central America.
 For some reason or another, it is often overlooked.
 Maybe it is because people gravitate towards its more famous and over-developed kin, Costa Rica, or maybe it’s because travelers are just overly excited to arrive in Colombia, which is understandable.
 Either way, not many people go backpacking in Panama.

 So you may be asking yourself at this moment: “is Panama worth visiting?”

 The answer is absolutely YES!
 In reality, Panama is one of the most surprisingly beautiful countries in all of Central America.
 It cannot be reduced down to a simple canal or breeding ground for money launderers; this would be an unjust condemnation of a great country.

-Where to Go Backpacking in Panama
+Why Go Backpacking in Panama?

 Panama is one of the quintessential Central American countries; complete with jungles, beaches, marine parks, plantations, and lots of parties!
 There are all sorts of things to do and places to see when backpacking in Panama.